threeal/cmake-action/README.md

 # CMake Action

-Configure and build your [CMake](https://cmake.org/) project using [GitHub Actions](https://github.com/features/actions).
-This action simplifies the workflow for configuring the build environment of a CMake project.
-It can also be optionally specified to build a CMake project using the `cmake --build` command.
+Configure and build [CMake](https://cmake.org/) projects on [GitHub Actions](https://github.com/features/actions).

+This action wraps the [`cmake`](https://cmake.org/cmake/help/latest/manual/cmake.1.html) command for configuring and building CMake projects.
+It provides a more streamlined syntax for specifying build options compared to calling the `cmake` command directly.

 ## Features